Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks had the 23rd-ranked team ERA among all league pitching staffs (4.26).
+- The Diamondbacks' 4.26 team ERA ranked 23rd among all MLB pitching staffs.

-- Diamondbacks pitchers combined to allow 191 total home runs at a clip of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to surrender 191 total home runs at a clip of 1.2 per game (fifth-most in the league).

-- Bumgarner will take the mound to start for the Diamondbacks, his first of the season.
+- Kelly (0-0) pitches for the Diamondbacks to make his second start of the season.

-- In his last appearance on Thursday, Sept.
-22, the 33-year-old southpaw started the game and went six innings against the Los Angeles Dodgers.
+- The right-hander last appeared on Saturday against the Los Angeles Dodgers, when he tossed 3 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.